+Three Months Ended

-As March 20 of 021 Three Months Ended March 2021
+As of September 2021

-\$ in millions High Low N lean
+\$ in millions Septemb er 2021 High Low Mean

-SVaR \$ 1, 4 115 \$ 1,115 \$ 860 \$ 987
+SVaR \$ 1,091 \$ 1,395 \$ 1,091 \$ 1,271

-SVaR x Multiplier 1 3,3 344
+SVaR x Multiplier 3,274

-RWAs \$ 41,7 798
+RWAs \$ 40,922

-SVaR is subject to the same regulatory multiplier used for Regulatory VaR and is further multiplied by 12.5 to convert into RWAs.
+In the table above, SVaR is subject to the same regulatory multiplier used for regulatory VaR and is further multiplied by 12.5 to convert into RWAs.
 Calculation differences may exist due to rounding.

 Incremental Risk.
 Incremental risk is the potential loss in value of non-securitized positions due to the default or credit migration of issuers of financial instruments over a one-year time horizon.
-As required by the market risk regulatory capital rules, this measure is calculated at a 99.9% confidence level over a one-year time horizon.
-It uses a multi-factor model assuming a constant level of risk.
-When assessing the risk, we take into account market and issuer-specific concentration, credit quality, liquidity horizons and correlation of default and migration risk.
-The liquidity horizon is calculated based on the size of exposures and the speed at which we can reduce risk by hedging or unwinding positions, given our experience during a historical stress period, and is subject to the prescribed regulatory minimum.
+As required by the market risk section of the Capital Framework, this measure is calculated at a 99.9% confidence level over a one-year time horizon.
+The model is based on the assumption of a constant level of risk.
+The liquidity horizons are determined based on the speed at which issuer exposures can be reduced by hedging or unwinding, given the firm's experience during a historical stress period, and the prescribed regulatory minimum.
+The model uses a multi-factor approach to simulate correlated rating migration and default events, and takes into account various characteristics, including region, industry, basis between different products, credit quality and maturity of the debt.

-The table below presents our period-end, high, low and mean of the maximum of the average weekly Incremental risk measure or the point-in-time measure.
+The table below presents the firm's period-end, high, low and mean of the maximum of the average weekly incremental risk measure or the point-in-time measure.
 Average, per the market risk regulatory capital requirements, is determined based on the average weekly amount over the preceding 12 weeks.